 5. Get to the Bottom of the Territory Marking

 It’s common for cats to mark or spray when they feel threatened or when their space feels invaded.
 Are you adding a new little human to your family?
 Your cat may be rebelling by marking.
-Anecdotally, cats can detect hormone changes in women so your cat may be able to tell if you’re expecting before you can!
+Anecdotally, cats can detect hormone changes in women so your cat can tell if you’re expecting before you can!

-If this is the case, be sure to give your cat lots of extra affection and reassure her that she’s still a valued member of the family.
+If this is the case, be sure to give your cat lots of extra affection and reassure her that she’s still a valued family member.

 The Best Way to Clean Cat Pee Out of Your Bed

 If your cat peed on the bed while it was covered in cushions and blankets, you’ll need to strip the entire bed and put everything in the wash.
 But remember, not just any detergent will do!
 You must use an enzyme cleaner and odor destroyer for it to fully remove the bacteria that causes the smell that attracts your cat.